-I didn’t always know I wanted to be a writer, but one thing I can say for certain is that from a very young age I was a dreamer, an explorer, and a creative at heart.
-It found a variety of expressions in my life from dance to skating to setting paper boats off to sail along the water that sometimes flowed along the curb of my Brooklyn, N.Y. street.
+I didn’t always know I wanted to be a writer, but one thing I can say for certain is that from a very young age I was a dreamer, an explorer and a creative at heart.
+It found a variety of expressions in my life from dance to skating to setting paper boats off to sail along the water that sometimes flowed along the curb of my Brooklyn, New York, street.

 Since then there have been many stops along my journey.
 First at Fordham University, where I worked as a public relations specialist, then at Latina magazine, where I served as senior associate editor.
 These days I’m stationed at Princeton University, where I'm a staff writer in the Office of Communications.
 I also freelance for a variety of traditional and digital publications, as well as corporations and nonprofit clients.

 No matter where my career takes me from here, I know that all these years later I’m writing for the same reasons: to learn, to share, to grow, and ultimately to express all those little stirrings that well within me.

 Copyright © 2019 Denise S. Valenti - All Rights Reserved.